California Child Support Overview

 The explanations on this page are not intended to be a legal advice.
 After you read it, you might consider to visiting an attorney ask questions about California child support applicable to your situation.

-California Family Code 4053 has ten provisions California Child support
+California Family Code 4053 has ten provisions governing California Child support

 The basic ideas of this code are